-Expansion Rack I/O
+Expansion Rack I/O for PiC CPU

 Expansion Rack I/O is only available if PiC CPU is chosen.
 Expansion Rack I/O is not available for a standalone MMC or MMC for PC CPU.

 Enter six to eight characters.